bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 can't take advantage of it, after all it only has 3 floats even if your instruction set can operate on 8.

-The most effective way to take advantage of SIMD is to structure your data is Structure of Arrays (SoA), and feed that through the widest SIMD vectors you have on your CPU.
-What I mean by that is instead of:
+The most effective way to take advantage of SIMD is to structure your data as Structure of Arrays (SoA) and feed that through the widest SIMD vectors you have on your CPU.
+What I mean by that is instead of an Array of Structs (AoS):

 ```rust
 struct Vec3AoS {